Screenwriter: Film industry

 Every screenplay and teleplay begins with a thought or idea, and screenwriters use their ideas to write scripts, with the intention of selling them and having them produced.
-In some cases, the script is based on an existing property, such as a book or person's life story, which is adapted by the screenwriter.
-The majority of the time, a film project gets initiated by a screenwriter.
+In some cases the script is based on an existing property, such as a book or person's life story, which is adapted by the screenwriter.
+In most cases, a film project is initiated by a screenwriter.
 The initiator of the project gets the exclusive writing assignment.
 They are referred to as "exclusive" assignments or "pitched" assignments.
 Screenwriters who often pitch new projects, whether original or an adaptation, often do not have to worry about competing for assignments and are often more successful.
-When word is put out about a project a film studio, production company, or producer wants done, they are referred to as "open" assignments.
+When word is put out about a project that a film studio, production company, or producer wants done, they are referred to as "open" assignments.
 Open assignments are more competitive.
 If screenwriters are competing for an open assignment, more established writers usually win the assignments.
 A screenwriter can also be approached and personally offered a writing assignment.

 Script doctoring

-Many screenwriters also work as full or part-time script doctors, attempting to better a script to suit the desires of a director or studio.
+Many screenwriters also work as full- or part-time script doctors, attempting to better a script to suit the desires of a director or studio.
 For instance, studio management may have a complaint that the motivations of the characters are unclear or that the dialogue is weak.

 Hollywood has shifted writers onto and off projects since its earliest days, and the assignment of credits is not always straightforward or complete, which poses a problem for film study.
 In his book Talking Pictures, Richard Corliss discussed the historian's dilemma: "A writer may be given screen credit for work he didn't do (as with Sidney Buchman on Holiday), or be denied credit for work he did do (as with Sidney Buchman on The Awful Truth)."

 Development process

 After a screenwriter finishes a project, they pair with an industry-based representative, such as a producer, director, literary agent, entertainment lawyer, or entertainment executive.
 The partnerships often pitch their project to investors or others in a position to further a project.
 Once the script is sold, the writer has only the rights that were agreed with the purchaser.

 A screenwriter becomes credible by having work that is recognized, which gives the writer the opportunity to earn a higher income.
 As more films are produced independently (outside the studio system), many up-and-coming screenwriters are turning to pitch fests, screenplay contests, and independent development services to gain access to established and credible independent producers.
 Many development executives are now working independently to incubate their own pet projects.

+Online platforms such as WriteSeen have emerged to help screenwriters showcase their scripts, pitch projects, and receive industry feedback in digitally timestamped environments.